Azure/azure-iot-device-ecosystem/get_started/stm32cube-stm32nucleo144.md

 **About this document**

-This document describes how to connect STM32 [NUCLEO-F429ZI][lnk-nucleo-144] board together with [NFC expansion board][lnk-nucleo-nfc] to the Microsoft Azure IoT Hub, by leveraging on Azure IoT Device SDK.
+This document describes how to connect STM32 [NUCLEO-F429ZI][lnk-nucleo-144] board to the Microsoft Azure IoT Hub, by leveraging on Azure IoT Device SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering STM32 [NUCLEO-F429ZI][lnk-nucleo-144] to Azure IoT Hub
 -   Build and deploy Azure IoT SDK on STM32 Nucleo